jrandleman/EScheme/README.md

 5. `#path` reader literal that expands to the current file's parent path string
 6. Keyword primitive types
    - Like symbols, but prefixed with `:`, & they always evaluate to themselves
-7. Vector literals have been reworked:
+7. Vector literals have been reworked
    - Uses `[<obj> ...]` instead of `#(<obj> ...)`
    - Quotes aren't always required:
      * `[a b c]` compiles to vector of `a`, `b`, & `c` evaluated as variables
    - Quotes can be used though to get expected results:
      * `(quote [a b c])` => `[(quote a) (quote b) (quote c)]`
-8. Hashmap literals have been added in:
+8. Hashmap literals have been added in
    - Use `{<key> <value> ...}`
    - A note on hashing:
      * Immutable values hash based on contents (think numbers, symbols, pairs, etc.)